Designer interview with

 Studio Thier & van Daalen

-Arjan & Anieke: "In your opinion, why does the Angled Cabinet fit well in the Vij5 collection?
+Arjan & Anieke: ‘Why do you think the Angled Cabinet fits well in the Vij5 collection?’

-Iris: 'Especially because of the material the cabinet is made of.
-You see 'just' a wooden cabinet, but if you look closely you can see the innovation.
-That's how I see it with all the products in the Vij5 collection.
-Something seems simple but is technically very innovative.
+Iris: ‘Mainly because of the material the cabinet is made of.
+You see ‘just’ a wooden cabinet, but if you look closely, you see the innovation.
+In my opinion, that's the case with all products in the Vij5 collection.
+Something seems simple but is technically very innovative.’

 Arjan & Anieke: 'Which education did you follow and what did you really remember from it?

-Iris: 'Both Ruben and I were educated at the Design Academy Eindhoven.
-For me, it was initially the building that appealed to me a lot.
+Iris: "Both Ruben and I were educated at the Design Academy.
+For me, it was initially the building that appealed to me so much.
 I really liked the experience of the space.
-In addition, I recognized myself in the people and I was inspired by the diversity of the courses and teachers.
-This has enabled me to get to know the various sides of the design profession and to develop my own style.
+I also recognized myself in the people and was inspired by the diversity of the classes and teachers.
+This allowed me to get acquainted with the various aspects of the design profession and to develop my own style.

 Ruben took the course from a different starting point than I did.
 He is more technical.
 Even as a child he took things apart to see how they were put together.
 That's why he focused more on the product side while I focused on the interior side.'

-"In retrospect, we were very naive.
-'Yes why not?' we thought and so suddenly we were at the design fair in Milan with our products."
+“In hindsight, we were very naive.
+‘Yeah, why not?’ we thought, and suddenly we were at the design fair in Milan with our products.”

 Studio Thier & van Daalen